garvit2010/paheliya.com/README.md

 Paheliya

 1. What can you catch but can’t throw?
-2. A cold.
+2Answer:    A cold.
 3. What has one eye but can’t see?
-4. A needle.
+4.Answer:	 A needle.
 5. What appears once in a minute, twice in a moment, but never in a thousand years?
-6. The letter M.
+6.Answer:	 The letter M.
 7. I can go all around the world but never leave my corner.
 What am I?
-8. A stamp.
+8.Answer:	 A stamp.
 9. If you drop me, I crack.
 If you smile at me, I smile back.
 What am I?
-10. A mirror.
+10.Answer:	A mirror.
 11. What has cities but no houses, forests but no trees, and water but no fish?
-12. A map.
+12.Answer:	A map.
 13. What kind of lion never roars?
-14. A dandelion.
+14.Answer:	 A dandelion.
 15. What do you call a bear with no teeth?
-16. A gummy bear.
+16.Answer:	 A gummy bear.
 17. I don’t cry when you cut me, but you do.
 What am I?
-18. An onion.
+18.Answer:	An onion.
 19. What has branches, but doesn’t have a trunk, leaves, or fruit?
-20. A bank.
+20.Answer:	A bank.
 21. What word begins with E, ends with E, but only has one letter?
-22. Envelope.
+22.Answer:	 Envelope.
 23. I am always in front of you, but you can’t see me.
 What am I?
-24. The future.
+24.Answer:	The future.
 25. I can’t talk, but I always reply when someone speaks.
 What am I?
-26. An echo.
+26.Answer:An echo.
 27. What can be touched but can’t be seen?
-28. Someone’s heart.
+28.Answer:Someone’s heart.
 29. What’s tall when it’s young but short when it’s old?
-30. A candle. (or a pencil)
+30.Answer:	A candle. (or a pencil)
 31. What gets wet while it’s drying?
-32. A towel.
+32.Answer:	A towel.
 33. It belongs to you, but other people use it more than you do.
 What is it?
-34. Your name.
+34.Answer:	Your name.
 35. What two things can you never eat before breakfast?
-36. Lunch and dinner.
+36.Answer:	Lunch and dinner.
 37. What is orange, wears a green hat, and sounds like a parrot?
-38. A carrot.
+38.Answer:	A carrot.
 39. What has hands but can’t clap?
-40. A clock.
+40.Answer:	A clock.
 41. I jump when I walk and sit when I stand.
 What am I?
-42. A kangaroo.
+42.Answer:	A kangaroo.
 43. I have many teeth but I can’t bite.
 What am I?
-44. A comb.
+44.Answer:	A comb.
 45. I have a head and a tail, but I don’t have a body.
 What am I?
-46. A coin.
+46.Answer:	A coin.
 47. The more you take, the more you leave behind.
 What am I?
-48. Footsteps.
+48.Answer:	Footsteps.
 49. What has many keys but can’t open a single lock?
-50. A piano.
+50.Answer:	A piano.
 51. Where does today come before yesterday?
-52. The dictionary.
+52.Answer:	The dictionary.
 53. What has many rings but no fingers?
-54. A phone.
+54.Answer:	A phone.
 55. If you have me, you want to share me.
 If you share me, you haven’t kept me.
 What am I?
-56. A secret.
+56.Answer:	A secret.
 57. What goes up and down but doesn’t move?
-58. A staircase.
+58.Answer:	A staircase.
 59. Which month of the year has 28 days?
-60. All of them.
+60.Answer:	All of them.
 61. What needs to be broken before you can use it?
-62. An egg.
+62.Answer:	An egg.
 63. What has a neck but doesn’t have a head?
-64. A bottle.
+64.Answer:	A bottle.
 65. How do you spell “cow” with thirteen letters?
-66. See O Double You
+66.Answer:	See O Double You
-67. What goes up but never comes down?Your age.
+67. What goes up but never comes down?
+68.Answer:	Your age.
-68. David’s parents have three sons: Snap, Crackle, and what?
+69. David’s parents have three sons: Snap, Crackle, and what?
-69. David.
+70. David.
-70. I am an odd number.
+71. I am an odd number.
 Take away a letter and I become even.
 What am I?
-71. Seven.
+72. Seven.
-72. The person who makes it doesn’t need it.
+73. The person who makes it doesn’t need it.
 The person who buys it doesn’t use it.
 The person who uses it doesn’t see it or feel it.
 What is it?
-73. A coffin.
+74. A coffin.
-74. I have four fingers and a thumb, but I’m not alive.
+75. I have four fingers and a thumb, but I’m not alive.
 What am I?
-75. A glove.
+76. A glove.
-76. What kind of room has no doors, walls, or windows?
+77. What kind of room has no doors, walls, or windows?
-77. A mushroom.
+78. A mushroom.
-78. How many seconds are in a year?
+79. How many seconds are in a year?
-79. Twelve.
+80. Twelve.
 January 2nd, February 2nd, March 2nd…
-80. What is the only word in the dictionary that is spelled wrong?
+81. What is the only word in the dictionary that is spelled wrong?
-81. Wrong.
+82. Wrong.
 W-R-O-N-G.
-82. Which word becomes shorter when you add two letters to it?
+83. Which word becomes shorter when you add two letters to it?
-83. Short.
+84. Short.
-84. What can you break without touching it?
+85. What can you break without touching it?
-85. A promise.
+86. A promise.
-86. Poor people have it.
+87. Poor people have it.
 Rich people need it.
 If you eat it, you die.
 What is it?
-87. Nothing.
+88. Nothing.
 45. I sometimes run, but I can’t walk.
 What am I?
 46. A nose.
 47. It can fill a room, but it takes up no space.
 What is it?